 Divorce Financial Settlements

-As family law specialists, we believe that the best way of resolving financial settlement issues is through negotiation, where that is possible.
-Within our family law team, we have trained collaborative lawyers and accredited mediators who can help you reach an amicable financial agreement together.
+As family law specialists, we believe that the best way of resolving financial settlement issues is through negotiation, where possible.
+Within our family law team, we have trained collaborative lawyers who can help you reach an amicable financial agreement together.

-If negotiation isn’t possible however, we will go to court to protect your position and ensure the best outcome for you.
+If negotiation isn’t possible, however, our divorce solicitors will go to court to protect your position and ensure the best outcome for you.
 We will always discuss which approach is best for you in your particular circumstances.

-With decades of experience across our family law team, we can provide the skilled, empathetic and pragmatic legal support you need to successfully secure the right divorce settlement for you and your loved ones, no matter how challenging the circumstances.
+With decades of experience across our family law team, our divorce finance solicitors can provide the skilled, empathetic and pragmatic legal support you need to successfully secure the right divorce settlement for you and your loved ones, no matter how challenging the circumstances.

-Get in touch with our divorce settlement specialist in Bristol
+Get in touch with our divorce finance specialists in Bristol

-In most cases, we can help you agree a divorce settlement voluntarily, either through straightforward negotiation with your ex-partner or their solicitor or via non-confrontational dispute resolution methods, such as family mediation.
+In most cases, we can help you agree on a divorce settlement voluntarily.
+Either through straightforward negotiation with your ex-partner or their solicitor or via non-confrontational dispute resolution methods, such as family mediation.